 Fortunately, we’ve researched everything you need to know about these hitches to help you make a compatible choice the first time around.

-The 8 Best RV Weight Distribution Hitch Reviews
+8 Best RV Weight Distribution Hitches for Safe and Stable Towing

 The Blue Ox BXW1000 SWAYPRO is our pick for the best overall weight distribution hitch because it comes with a pre-adjusted hitch head that doesn’t require any further fine-tuning once it’s installed.